Sam-Dragon/real-time-interview/README.md

 - How kubernetes implements blue / green deployment ?
 - Optimistic vs Pesimisstic Locking ?
 - Give me a scenario where you encountered threading issue and how you fixed it ?
-- service mesh and its implementation ?
+- service mesh and its implementation with example ?
 - Difference between gateway and ingress ?

 </details>